 The Persona Celebrity Publics Research Node (PCP) was proud to launch the journal Persona Studies on Friday 1 May at the Deakin University Burwood Corporate Centre

 The journal's development was facilitated by a Deakin Library initiative and has been in development for almost two years through the persona research cluster in PCP.
 The first issue has contributions from an international group of contributors around themes that relate to the use, analysis and deployment of persona in a variety of contexts.
 The journal is an online open access journal that is run by an Editorial Board and facilitated by an International Advisory Board of key scholars in related disciplines.
 You can visit the journal's web site at https://ojs.deakin.edu.au/index.php/ps/index

-Coming to Australia in 2015, ACMI presents David Bowie Is, the acclaimed globally touring exhibition.
-As part of this groundbreaking multi-media experience will be the conference, The Stardom and Celebrity of David Bowie 1965–2015, reflecting upon his cultural and artistic significance through the most important frames.
-The conference will run at Federation Square in Melbourne alongside the internationally touring David Bowie Is Exhibition (in Australia from 16 July–1 November 2015 before moving on to Groninger Museum, Groningen, The Netherlands from 15 December 2015 to15 March 2016), and will be co-sponsored by the ACMI, the University of Melbourne and
+Earlier in 2015, ACMI presented David Bowie Is, the acclaimed globally touring exhibition.
+As part of this groundbreaking multi-media experience was the conference, The Stardom and Celebrity of David Bowie, reflecting upon Bowie's cultural and artistic significance through the most important frames.
+The conference ran at Federation Square in Melbourne alongside the internationally touring David Bowie Is Exhibition (in Australia from 16 July–1 November 2015 before moving on to Groninger Museum, Groningen, The Netherlands from 15 December 2015–15 March 2016), and was co-sponsored by the ACMI, the University of Melbourne and Deakin University

 Contemporary Publics International Symposium 24-25 February, 2014

 Researchers in media and communication, cultural studies, creative arts and visual ethnography, journalism and public relations, architecture and urban design; postgraduate students, educators, and emerging career researchers, are invited to attend a major international symposium held at Deakin University on 24-25 February, 2014.